Sultana2024/INM707_Mohamed-Saleh_Ngo/README.md

 **Basic Tasks**

 * Env_Q is the code for the environment and Q-learning experiments with different variables and policies.
-* Download and run this notebook for tasks 1 to 6
+* Download and run this notebook for tasks 1 to 6.

 **Advanced Tasks**

-* **Double_DQN** – the code for the Double DQN implementation and both experiments for tasks 7 to 8
+* **Double_DQN** – the code for the Double DQN implementation and both experiments for tasks 7 to 8.

-* **Duel_DQN** – the code for Dueling DQN implementation and both experiments for tasks 7 to 8
+* **Duel_DQN** – the code for Dueling DQN implementation and both experiments for tasks 7 to 8.

 * The Text_file_codes folder contains the text file version of the codes.

+* **Individual Folders**  – contain the notebooks and libraries required for the individual tasks 9 to 11.